Back to: SQL Server Tutorial For Beginners and Professionals

 Dirty Read Concurrency Problem Example in SQL Server:

-If you want to see this practical, then open two instances of SQL Server.
-In the first instance write the Transaction1 code and in the second instance write the Transaction 2 code.
+If you want to see this practical, open two instances of SQL Server.
+Write the Transaction 1 code in the first instance, and in the second instance, write the Transaction 2 code.

 Transaction1:

-In the first instance copy and paste the following code.
+In the first instance, copy and paste the following code.
 This is going to be our first transaction.
-Here, once the transaction update the Quantity to 5 for the ProductId 1001, then we intentionally delay the execution to 15 seconds by using Waitfor Delay statement
+Once the transaction updates the Quantity to 5 for the ProductId 1001, we intentionally delay the execution to 15 seconds by using the Waitfor Delay statement.

 BEGIN TRANSACTION UPDATE Products SET Quantity = 5 WHERE Id=1001 -- Billing the customer Waitfor Delay '00:00:15' -- Insufficient Funds.
 Rollback transaction ROLLBACK TRANSACTION